 Can I transfer Pokémon from Pokémon: Let's Go Pikachu! & Eevee! to Pokémon Sword and Shield?

-Unfortunately, that's not possible at this time.
-Even if that Pokémon features in the Galar Pokédex (Caterpie, for example), you will not be able to transfer a Caterpie from Pokémon: Let's Go Pikachu! & Eevee! to the Poké Ball Plus and then on into Pokémon Sword and Shield.
+Not using the Poké Ball Plus, but yes, this is now possible using the companion app Pokémon HOME for Switch and mobile.
+As long as that Pokémon features in the Galar Pokédex (Caterpie, for example), you will be able to transfer it from Pokémon: Let's Go Pikachu! & Eevee! to Pokémon HOME and then on into Pokémon Sword and Shield.
+Although beware that Pocket Monsters transferred from Let's Go, Pikachu and Eevee cannot be moved back to those games once you've moved them to Sword and Shield (although they can be returned and stored in Pokémon HOME).
 Why?
 We don't know why.
 You just can't.

 Can I transfer Pokémon from Pokémon GO to Pokémon Sword and Shield?